 We needn’t have worried because when we were introduced to Mark Gannon at Bank of Bozeman, things just fell into place.
 From that first meeting at our dining room table, he made us feel like we could trust him.
 He asked questions, walked through every part of the home, listened to what we had done, looked at our projections/results and explained the process.
 He was professional, calm mannered, matter of fact and upfront about our options.
 No matter how many questions we asked – he always found the answers.
 As things required adjusting, he was willing to explore what was needed to help us continue the process.
 He was willing to go to bat for us.
 It was so reassuring to feel complete confidence in him.

 The day we went into his office to sign the initial loan agreement he walked us all around the bank, introducing us to everyone.
 We met various people who had been part of the process, had read our B&B reviews, looked at our website and participated in approving our loan.
 We met Laura Benson, our commercial loan administrator, who was absolutely wonderful to work with.
 We also met Susan Hillyerd, our Financial Services Representative, who helped us get our business and personal accounts opened as we moved everything over from our previous bank.
 Everyone was friendly, shook our hands and made us feel welcome.

 This local bank experience has been completely different for us!
 As a new business owner, this could have been so stressful, overwhelming and much less personal.
 Instead we feel like we’ve been welcomed into the Bank of Bozeman family.
-As we continue to work at our new B&B business, we know we can count on them and have confidence that they will help guide us through any future financial decisions.
+As we continue to work at our new B&B business for the Lindley House, we know we can count on them and have confidence that they will help guide us through any future financial decisions.
 We now understand, in a very personal way, the difference a local community bank can make.